-What is a Mesopeel treatment?
+What is a mesopeel treatment?

 A chemical peel is a dermo-cosmetic procedure that consists of provoking accelerated skin regeneration in a controlled manner through application of chemoexfoliation agents that are used to act on different layers of the skin.

-The peeling action causes the elimination of the external layers of the skin with the objective of stimulating collagen, elastin and glycosaminoglycan production, thus enhancing its physiological and mechanical characteristics.
+The peeling action causes the elimination of the external layers of the skin with the objective of stimulating collagen, elastin and glycosaminoglycan (water-retaining) production, thus enhancing its physiological and mechanical characteristics.

 - Purify and oxygenate the skin, leaving it moisturised and free of impurities.